AndyMc3000/lawn-genie-ci-milestone-4/readme/testing/lawngenie-testing.md

 ## Create a Blog Post Page ##

 #### Links and From ####
-* Tested adding a new post with contaent and image -> Result: Worked as expected.
+* Tested adding a new post with content and and image -> Result: Worked as expected.
 * Tested Cancel button. -> Result: Worked as expected.
 * Tested deleting a blog post after creation. -> Result: Worked as expected.